 Another diagnostic aid is checkConsistency(model), which offers a programmatic check on monotonicity.
 When checkConsistency() returns FALSE, it indicates that the norming model is adequately specified, with no violations of monotonicity.
 If checkConsistency() finds problems with the model, it returns the ages at which violations of monotonicity are identified.
 These findings can be checked against the model plot.
 In addition, we can generate raw-to-norm score lookup tables based on a problematic model, to see where score reversals occur.

 A final note about model specification is that with some data sets, it may not be possible to find a norming model that is completely free of violations of monotonicity.
 Finalizing the norms then becomes a process of selecting the least-flawed model, and then manually correcting score reversals and other anomalies in the resulting raw-to-norm-score lookup tables.
+Moreover, it can also be necessary to limit the range of the raw-to-norm-score lookup tables to the areas with reasonable outcome.